AIM-Harvard/FaceAge/src/README.md

 This folder stores the code used to train and test the pipeline.

-A list of the pipeline dependencies, as well as a quick guide on how to set-up the environment to run the pipeline, can be found in the main README.
+A list of the pipeline dependencies, as well as a quick guide on how to set-up the environment to run the pipeline, can be found in the main `README`.

 # Training Code